Watch: Expo 2020 Dubai official, Indian filmmaker lead drive to end violence against women

 The screening will be followed by a call to action by the commissioners-general and heads of diplomatic missions based in the UAE, to stand together on the world stage, calling for an end to violence against women and promoting a safer, more equitable world.

-Diplomatic representatives of over 50 countries are expected to participate in signing the pledge to lend more power to the cause and inspire guests to be the ambassadors of change.
+Diplomatic representatives of over 50 countries are expected to participate in taking the pledge to lend more power to the cause and inspire guests to be the ambassadors of change.

 Some countries taking part are New Zealand, India, Norway Sweden Brazil, Switzerland, Canada, Finland, Portugal, Sri Lanka, Philippines, Angola, Lithuania, Costa Rica, Bahamas, Mauritius Palau, and Nigeria, among others.